tony-waters/tony-waters.github.io/_posts/2015-03-11-spring-security-users-roles-permissions.md

 Source code and tests can be found on [GitHub](https://github.com/tony-waters/example-spring-security/tree/1-permission-based-authorisation).
 Best understanding can be obtained by running the tests there, but here's the walk-through:

 ##The core domain
-To begin, we will create an entity for our core domain which represents a `Member` -- basically a registered user in the system:
+To begin, we will create an entity for our core domain to represents a `Member` -- basically a registered user in the system:

 {% highlight java linenos %}
 @Entity